tomcritchlow/tomcritchlow.github.io/_posts/2022-01-26-electric-tables.md

 What if both of these could be powered by Electric Tables?
 After all what I really want is for them to be my own little table of structured data.
 I want them to be web native and addressable.

 Maybe you can publish any Electric Table as a JSON endpoint?

+(What if you could import JSON into an Electric Table endpoint?!)

 ## What's Interesting?
 (Is this interesting?)